bramleyjl/DnD/ravnica_one_shot/acts/session_one/1_1_discover_the_crime.md

 ## Moving On

-*Party can decide to either followup on lead from the note (head to chapel) or wand info (head to wand shop).
-Either will have to wait for the following day since it is now well after dark and those places are closed/no one will be there at present.
+*Party will follow up on the wand the following day since it is now well after dark and those places are closed/no one will be there at present.